slugkit/slugkit-py-sdk/README.md

 ## API Overview

-The SDK provides a simple interface to generate human-readable IDs and test patterns.
+The SDK provides a comprehensive interface to generate human-readable IDs, test patterns, and manage generator state.

 ### Basic Usage